helloavery/service-discovery/README.md

 * Consul will check hosts status and only return healthy endpoints

 Load Balancing:
-* Handled by Consul via http health check
+* Call made to Consul to only get healthy (passing) hosts based on service and version
-* Only returns services that are healthy
+* Round Robin method used to load balance